Jhgallas/obsidian-similarity/README.md

 ### Limitations in unstructured vaults

-Similarly, even if they have a solid amount of notes, such as if they have imported notes from another app, but these notes do not have any linking between them, or any tags or folders organization that can be added as rules, the utility of the Obsidian Similarity Toolkit may be limited.
+Similarly, even if they have a solid amount of notes - such as if they have imported notes from another app - but these notes do not have any linking between them like tags or folders organization that can be added as rules, the utility of the Obsidian Similarity Toolkit may be limited.
 The plugin relies on existing structures to some extent to enhance its insights and to create meaningful visualizations in the graph.

-For instance, a user might import tens of notes from a previous note-taking app, resulting in a vault with a significant amount of content but lacking any internal organization – no tags, folders, or links between notes.
+For instance a user might import tens of notes from a previous note-taking app, resulting in a vault with a significant amount of content but lacking any internal organization – no tags, folders, or links between notes.
 When the similarity organization is performed, the resulting graph may show clusters that are helpful to some extent, but it cannot help the user create connections between all notes, and the completely loose relation between clusters might make it very difficult to create any tags or groupings.

 <img width="500" alt="No links" src="https://github.com/Jhgallas/obsidian-similarity/assets/77229674/fc291cad-6a2d-44d0-bf10-317dea217d06">